tflynn/go_basics/README.md

   Where:

       -h Print this information and exit

       intType Integer type - int, int8, int16, int32, int64, uint8, uint16, uint32, uint64.
 Defaults to 'uint' if not specified
       diceRolls Roll the dice

-      howMany Number of integers to generate or number of times to roll the dice, Defaults to 1. dieFaces Number of die faces.
-Defaults to 6
+      howMany Number of integers to generate or number of times to roll the dice.
+Defaults to 1 if not specified.

+      dieFaces Number of die faces.
+Defaults to 6 if not specified.